Sealers Cove Wilsons prom; A guide you need to see

 If beaches, hidden paradises and breathtaking scenery is your thing, then you need to visit Sealers Cove!

-If I was I would stay overnight at the campsite if you have the time.
+If I you would stay overnight at the campsite if you have the time.
 Waking up there is surreal!